languel/mediamime/docs/PRD.md

 - Allow multiple MIDI events per shape with ordered evaluation.
 - Support triggers: enter, exit, enter+exit, and while-inside (with throttling).
 - Value modes: constant, normX, normY, distance (auto-scaled to MIDI 0–127).
+- Let performers rename shapes from the interaction modal; the label appears in the sidebar, snapshot exports, and assignment workflows.
+- Make the Interaction Mapping modal draggable via its top handle so it can relocate without covering the video feed.

 ### 4.3 MIDI Routing
 - Global port selector with broadcast option and refresh.